How to build responsive banner ads with HTML5

 Need more reasons to produce HTML5 display advertising?
 For a start, our game is all about converting and it’s competitive.
 Everyone is desperate for attention – fail to captivate and it’s game over.
 HTML5 offers unparalleled design opportunities through rich media and a whole range of ad formats.
 If you’re not following the best practice for banner design, you can bet a competitor will.
 On top of this, display advertising is growing all the time in reach – particularly within programmatic.

 Take, for example, what’s going on in the UK.
-By the end of 2017, UK advertisers spent £3.39bn on programmatic advertising, up 23.5% compared to 2016, according to an eMarketer report.
-Programmatic spend now represents 79% of all UK digital display ad spend.
-And this proportion is expected to reach 84.5% by 2019 and account for £4.52 billion!
+In 2020, UK advertisers spent £6.79bn on programmatic advertising, according to an eMarketer report.
+Programmatic display advertising spend now represents 92% of all UK digital display ad spend – notwithstanding the impact of the Covid-19 pandemic.
+And this proportion is expected to reach 94.5% by 2022 and account for £9.01 billion!
 Producing better ads – via HTML5 – to make the most of this growth needs to be a priority.

 Plus, with businesses now adopting “mobile first” thinking across all their digital marketing, making sure your website, landing pages, and banners are responsive is a minimum requirement.
 HTML5 allows you to create banners that are mobile ready, responsive, and rich in features.
 Rather than designing a static campaign for desktop and then scaling each banner individually, you can instead scale up with HTML5!